-Pure Parallel observations are proposed independent of any primary GO science program and are slightly more restrictive in the number of allowed instrument combinations parallel/primary than are coordinated parallels.
-This approach to pure parallel observing, which is new for Cycle 17, will identify the parallel scheduling opportunities that are inherent to the accepted set of primary COS spectrographic observations for the cycle.
-Accepted WFC3 and/or ACS pure parallel observations are then matched and structured to schedule simultaneously with those COS primary observations.
+Pure parallel observations are proposed independently of any primary GO science program and are slightly more restrictive in the number of allowed parallel/primary instrument combinations than are coordinated parallels.
+The approach to pure parallel observing, which was implemented for Cycle 17, will identify the parallel scheduling opportunities that are inherent to the accepted set of primary COS and STIS spectrographic observations for the cycle.
+Accepted WFC3 and/or ACS pure parallel observations are then matched and structured to schedule simultaneously with those COS and STIS primary observations.
 The matching and structuring of parallel to prime observations at the start of the observing cycle is intended to improve the execution rate for all accepted pure parallel programs.